 I watched Master Chef cooking and after a few weeks later, I felt like eating scotch fillet.
 I decided to try.
 I am a chili lover and as usual I have added more chili.
 Use fresh bought salad to go with it.
 My fillet is med rare to rare.

 Cook it extra 1 or 2 mins for cook through; well done add extra 2 to 5 mins.
-If meat feel springy a bit that’s med rare, springy firm cook through and blacker color well done and a bit hard when feeling it.
+If meat feel springy a bit that’s med rare, springy firm cook through and blacker colour well done and a bit hard when feeling it.

 Glad it turns out to my palate and satisfied my stomach.
 It’s delicious comfort and spicy enough for me.
 Let’s cook.